 Just as the right foods can help your immune system, the wrong food types can weaken it.
 Some of the biggest culprits include refined carbohydrates and added sugars.

 Both of these can lead to obesity and other weight issues.
-This puts you at a higher risk for conditions such as heart disease and type 2 diabetes.
+This puts you at a higher risk for heart disease and type two diabetes.

-These sorts of diseases and heart conditions can impair your’s body’s immune system, limiting its effectiveness when it needs to fight off ailments.
+These diseases and heart conditions can impair your body’s immune system, limiting its effectiveness when fighting ailments.
 Prevent yourself from developing these conditions in the first place by being mindful of what you eat.

 4. Drink Plenty of Water

-Many people believe that drinking enough water can help prevent you from getting sick.
+Many people believe that drinking enough water can help prevent getting sick.
 While that isn’t quite the case, it is true that avoiding dehydration and getting enough water is essential.

-When your body is dehydrated, you may experience headaches, as well as other physical effects.
-These conditions can exacerbate problems that your body would otherwise have no problem fighting off.
+When dehydrated, you may experience headaches and other physical effects.
+These conditions can exacerbate problems your body would otherwise have no problem fighting off.

 Although teas and juices can be hydrating, water is always your best bet.
-It will hydrate your body the best, giving your body the strength it needs.
-This allows you to do things like prevent asthma attacks and fight off the common cold.
+It will hydrate your body the best, giving it the strength it needs.
+This allows you to prevent asthma attacks and fight off the common cold.

 5. Find Time to Exercise

 As society becomes busier and busier, more and more people spend long periods sitting in the same spot.
-This is horrible for your health, as human beings weren’t made to stay sitting for hours on end.
+This is horrible for your health, as humans weren’t made to stay sitting for hours.

-Leading a sedentary lifestyle can lower your body’s inflammation levels and increase your susceptibility to different health conditions, like heart disease and weight gain.
+A sedentary lifestyle can lower your body’s inflammation levels and increase your susceptibility to health conditions like heart disease and weight gain.
 Make a point to get around 30 minutes of moderate exercise a day.

-Don’t think that this means that you need to sign up for a gym membership, however.
-A brisk walk around the neighborhood after dinner should be more than enough to get your blood flowing and your immune system working as it should.
+However, I don’t think this means you must sign up for a gym membership.
+A brisk walk around the neighborhood after dinner should be enough to get your blood flowing and your immune system working as it should.